SabaMargiani/Fop-project/README.md

 WHILE: Start a loop that continues until a condition is no longer true.

+THEN: Indicates the body of a conditional statement.

+FOR: Starts a for loop.

 ENDWHILE: End the loop.

 IF and GOTO: Provide an alternative to WHILE using basic control flow. + ELSE/ELSEIF for support

+TO: Specifies the end value for a for loop iteration.

+Exit: Exits the nearest loop.

+NEXT: Marks the end of a for loop body.

 END: Finish the code

+WEND: Marks the end of a while loop body.

 ............................